Belgium, France, Netherlands

 Posted September 10, 2010

-Not easy to explain WHY the Belgian Real Estate bubble will burst, and for the (potential) real estate owner extremely hard to understand WHY the price of Belgian real estate can and will fall by at least 60%.
+It is not easy to explain WHY the Belgian Real Estate bubble will burst, and for the (potential) real estate owner, it is extremely hard to understand WHY the price of Belgian real estate can and will fall by at least 60%.

-The Belgian real estate cycle is lagging on the American cycle by about 2 to 3 years because of the social and local taxation systems.
+The Belgian real estate cycle is lagging behind the American cycle by about 2 to 3 years because of the social and local taxation systems.

 The origin of any real estate bubble is fractional reserve banking, the creation of fiat money out of thin air, and the misallocation of these funds.
-Misallocation we have as soon as supply is not regulated by an increase in demand but instead by self-feeding speculation.
-Because of an artificial excess of funds and artificially low-interest rates, incorrect signals are sent to the market: builders continue to build in a market where there is no shortage of homes, and people continue to buy Real Estate because they think prices will continue to rise. (would you buy a house if you knew you could buy it at a price that is 25% lower next year?).
+Misallocation we have as soon as demand increases does not regulate supply but instead by self-feeding speculation.
+Because of an artificial excess of funds and artificially low interest rates, incorrect signals are sent to the market: builders continue to build in a market without a shortage of homes, and people continue to buy Real Estate because they think prices will continue to rise. (would you buy a house if you knew you could buy it at a price that is 25% lower next year?).
 The action becomes self-feeding like any bubble (the Mississippi scheme, the Tulip Mania, the Dot.com bubble) up to the point where the demand stalls.
-Demand stalls because Real Estate prices have become so expensive that even at historically low mortgage rates, they become unaffordable: the market dries out.
-As the recession becomes a depression, taxation increases, more people lose their income, and real spendable income drops (because of inflation), the consumer spending pattern changes.
+Demand stalls because real estate prices have become so expensive that even at historically low mortgage rates, they have become unaffordable: the market dries out.
+As the recession worsens, taxation increases, more people lose their income, real spendable income drops (because of inflation), and the consumer spending pattern changes.

-The marginal trades make the price of the street.
-As sellers have to lower their asking price to meet demand, the price of Real Estate continues to slide down.
-The Bubble busts....and the price decrease becomes self-feeding.
+The marginal trades determine the price of the street.
+As sellers lower their asking price to meet demand, the price of Real Estate continues to slide.
+The bubble busts, and the price decreases, which becomes self-feeding.

-Note: a mortgage is a consumption credit only and not-self destructing.
-Hence it is not a vital part of an economic boom.
+Note: a mortgage is a consumption credit only and does not self-destruct.
+Hence, it is not a vital part of an economic boom.

 Posted July 15, 2009